Root Rot on Miniature Roses

 - 1

-Inspect the canes for blackening working down from the soil line before unpotting, since roses often show this stem-based symptom clearly and it can help confirm rot before you disturb the roots.
+Inspect the canes for blackening working down from the soil line before unpotting, since roses often show this stem-based symptom clearly and it can help confirm rot before you disturb the roots at all.

 - 2